Thanks for visiting us online, where we can help you in whatever state you are in (or country, for that matter).

 We are the only blacksmiths in the United States specializing in hand forged garden tools for home gardeners, nurserymen, landscapers, and farmers.

 We've been producing hand-forged implements and selling garden tools since 1989.
 Seth Pauley, current owner of Red Pig Garden Tools, learned blacksmithing, tool-making, and the history and use of garden tools under founder Bob Denman's guidance and mentorship.
 Bob is a tool designer, inventor, and frequent writer on various gardening topics.
 Bob continues to mentor Seth, and their friendship and collaboration has grown steadily over the last few years.
-In the fall of 2017, Seth tool over the online store, the brand, and day-to-day production of tools.
-He supplies tools for the retail store run by Bob and Rita on their property.
+In the fall of 2017, Seth tool over production of all Red Pig tools, the online store, the brand, and day-to-day business operations.
+He supplies tools to Bob for the retail store, still run by Bob and Rita on their property.
 Bob and Rita are your contacts in the retail store.

 Want to know more ...

 Having started off in California in the late 1980s, and relocated to Oregon in 2004, Bob and Rita have years of retail and gardening experience.
 Seth spent summers in Portland with his father, sisters, and step-mother beginning in the mid-1980s and brought his wife and young daughters back to the Portland area in 2016 after several nomadic years in Canada, back east and in the midwest.